Mark Jones (racing driver)

-Mark Jones (born 16 March 1980 in Warrington) is a British auto racing driver.
+Mark Jones (born 16 March 1980) is a British racing driver.

+Early and personal life

+Jones grew up in Port Erin, Isle of Man.
+He now lives in Goostrey, Cheshire.

 Career

 British Touring Car Championship

 Jones drove in the final six rounds of the 2006 British Touring Car Championship for Xero Competition / Team Forward Racing in a Lexus IS200 alongside team mate Adam Jones, who had raced for most of the year.
 The car was an uncompetitive one, and his best finish was a sixteenth at Brands Hatch.